ElectionDataAnalysis/electiondata/docs/User_Guide.md

 FL Commissioner of Agriculture	Florida
 ```

 Note that some judicial elections are retention elections, which are handled as BallotMeasureContests, not CandidateContests.
- * Add any other offices of interest, with their ElectionDistricts.
+ * Add any other Offices of interest, with their ElectionDistricts.
 Any ElectionDistricts that are not already in `ReportingUnit.txt` must be added to that file.
+NB: If you want to add Offices in bulk from a results file, you can wait and do it more easily following instructions below.

 5. Make any necessary changes to `CandidateContest.txt`.
  * For each change made in the previous step to `Office.txt`, make the corresponding change to `CandidateContest.txt`.
 Add the general election CandidateContest for each added Office, leaving the PrimaryParty field blank.
 (Primaries will be handled below.)
 For example: